StevenBlack/vocab/vocabulary.md

 The holder for a handleless coffee cup.
 Though Styrofoam and cardboard have largely put zarfs out of business, you often see the plastic variety piled next to the office coffee machine.

+### Zawinski's Law (law of software)
+Every program attempts to expand until it can read mail.
+Those programs which cannot so expand are replaced by ones which can.  -- James Zawinski, 1995

 ### zealous